bungle/awesome-resty/README.md

 * [lua-resty-libinjection](https://github.com/p0pr0ck5/lua-resty-libinjection) — LuaJIT FFI bindings for libinjection, a SQL/SQLi tokenizer and analyzer
 * [lua-resty-socket](https://github.com/thibaultcha/lua-resty-socket) — Automatic LuaSocket/cosockets compatibility module
 * [Inspect](https://github.com/kikito/inspect.lua) — Inspect is a library that transforms any Lua value into a human-readable representation.
 It is especially useful for debugging errors in tables.
-* [lua-resty-maxminddb](https://github.com/lilien1010/lua-resty-maxminddb) — LuaJIT FFI Bindings to official libmaxminddb, to get ip location with ip database offered by maxmind
+* [lua-resty-maxminddb](https://github.com/lilien1010/lua-resty-maxminddb) by [@lilien1010](https://github.com/lilien1010) — LuaJIT FFI Bindings to official libmaxminddb, to get ip location with ip database offered by maxmind
-* [lua-resty-maxminddb](https://github.com/anjia0532/lua-resty-maxminddb) — A Lua library for reading MaxMind's Geolocation database format (aka mmdb or geoip2)
+* [lua-resty-maxminddb](https://github.com/anjia0532/lua-resty-maxminddb) by [@anjia0532](https://github.com/anjia0532) — A Lua library for reading MaxMind's Geolocation database format (aka mmdb or geoip2)

 #### Date and Time